Guide library

 A Safety Checklist for an Elderly Parent Living Alone

-A room-by-room safety checklist for an elderly parent living alone, plus the daily check-in habit that ties it all together and keeps everyone reassured.
+A room-by-room safety checklist for an elderly parent living alone, with fall-risk questions, professional resources, shared roles, and check-in limits.

 How Often Should You Check On an Elderly Parent Living Alone?